-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-He also thanks Natasha Mayet and Benjamin Stanwix for many helpful suggestions on earlier drafts.
+The authors thank an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
 Further support from participants at the IZA World of Labor Minimum Wage Workshop in Frankfurt, June 4, 2013 (in particular, Pierre Cahuc, Gary Fields, Tim Gindling, Alexander Kritikos, and David Margolis) is gratefully acknowledged.
-The paper is based in part on Bhorat, H., and B. Stanwix.
+The article is based in part on Bhorat, H., and B. Stanwix.
 Minimum Wage Enforcement in the Developing World.
 Development Policy Research Unit Policy Brief PB 13/29, May 2013.
+Version 2 of the article updates the "Pros," discusses the measurement of multidimensional labor law violation and effective regulation and enforcement, and adds new "Key references" [7], [12], [13].